Course Criteria

 • 3.00 Credits

 This course is about ecological constraints on female reproductive biology and child health.
 It focuses on how parenting behaviors have evolved over the course of human evolution.
 It investigates mammalian reproductive strategies, energetic costs of pregnancy and lactation, and cross-cultural variation in female fertility rates and child survival.
-Prerequisites: Junior standing or higher AND (ANTH 1010 OR ANTH 1020 OR ANTH 1050)
+Anthropology 5433 is designed for advanced undergraduate students (Juniors and Seniors) and graduate students who have taken at least one course in human evolution and who know how to write a research paper.
+Prerequisites: 'C-' or better in (ANTH 1010 OR ANTH 1020 OR ANTH 1050 OR BIOL 1620 OR BIOL 2030 OR BIOL 2032 OR BIOL 2210 OR BIOL 3125 OR BIOL 6150 OR BIOL 3410 OR BIOL 3430) AND Junior level or higher

 • 3.00 Credits